JeffersonPan/Python-Sudoku-Solver/readme.txt

-This was something I made in high school.
+This was something I made for fun.
 It is a Sudoku puzzle solver.
 It keeps track of the possible numbers that could occupy each square, tries out a number and eliminates that number as a possibility in its row, column and three by three square.
 When the program reaches a point